 Dinner: 6:30pm – 9:00pm.

-Jacques is the perfect place to indulge your passion for French cuisine.
-In fact, it is celebrity chef Jacques Pépin’s restaurant and it celebrates his culinary heritage.
+Jacques is the place to indulge your passion for French cuisine.
+In fact, it is named for celebrity chef Jacques Pépin and it celebrates his culinary heritage.

-Jacques is like a Parisian bistro.
-There is parquet flooring and antique furniture, as well as artwork from chef Pépin’s own collection.
+Jacques reminds me of a Parisian bistro.
+There is timber flooring and antique furniture, as well as artwork from chef Pépin’s own collection.

-The menu is classic French with hot and cold Hors d’Oeuvres and Soups, as well as a great selection of Plats and even La Rotisserie.
+The menu includes hot and cold Hors d’Oeuvres and Soups, as well as a great selection of Plats and even La Rotisserie.

-Starters include divinely good Escargots, as well as traditional Foie Gras and a very nice Braised Oxtail Salad.
+Starters include excellent Escargots, as well as traditional Foie Gras and a very nice Braised Oxtail Salad.

-Main course includes classics like Bouillabaisse and Dover Sole as well as Provencal Roasted Lamb Loin with Tarbais Bean Puree.
+Main course includes classics like Bouillabaisse and delightful Dover Sole as well as Provencal Roasted Lamb Loin with Tarbais Bean Puree.
 However, I recommend chef Pépin’s Lobster Thermidor.
-It is baked in the shell with a very light mushroom cream sauce so the lobster flavour shines through.
+It is a real treat!

 It’s important to remember that Jacques is open for dinner only.
 Also, reservations are essential.